Eurydia/cleanpedia-production/src/site/notes/Predefined Data Types/Structured Data Types/Comprehensions.md

 ## Example A: Simple Generators

-Comprehensions iterate over a generator, which is an existing list or array.
+Comprehensions iterate over a *generator*, which is an existing list or array.
 In each iteration, an element is extracted from the generator.

+The extracted element is called a *selector*.
+If the generator contains a non-primitive data type, patterns can be used as selector.

+See [[Predefined Data Types/Structured Data Types (Index)\|Structured Data Types (Index)]] and [[_content/User-Defined Types\|User-Defined Types]] for additional information on destructuring pattern.

 A left arrow (`<-`) is used to extract elements from a list generator.